tubestubes/osteopath_site/contact.md

 **LL12 8SS**

 ## FEES FOR OSTEOPATHY
-Adults consultation and treatment: £47
+Adults consultation and treatment: £50
-Child consultation and treatment: £40